- Loan Repayment Basics

 The borrower is responsible for keeping their loans in good standing at all times, even while waiting for a decision to be made on their Special Consideration application.
 The borrower may discuss changing repayment terms or the Repayment Assistance Plan with Alberta Student Aid Service Centre while awaiting a Special Consideration decision.

-Once approved for Special Consideration, the debt is returned to the Government of Alberta (Service Alberta – Crown Debt Collections) to be closed and removed from active collections.
+Once approved for Special Consideration, the debt is returned to the Government of Alberta (Treasury Board and Finance – Crown Debt Collections) to be closed and removed from active collections.
 If the borrower wishes to return to studies at a later time, they must meet rehabilitation requirements for the closed debt before a new student aid application will be considered.
 After new funding is issued to the student, the previous debt will be transferred back to the Alberta Student Aid Service Centre.

 The Severe Permanent Disability Benefit (SPDB) is available on Canada Student Loans only, for borrowers with a severe permanent disability.
 Borrowers who qualify for SPDB have all of their Canada Student Loans cancelled and will be restricted from further federal funding.
 To apply, borrowers should contact the National Student Loans Service Centre.